-Opportunities Threats Potential to rapidly scale up case management and adjudication based upon limited fixed costs and low variable costs.
-Members or digital systems have not been configured to accept and process DIAs Potential of partnerships to demonstrate intra- governmental collaboration and service to the public.
+Opportunities Threats Engage with parliamentary stakeholders - build personal relationships in their space (e.g. meet with Portfolio Committee).
+Intervention Applications by virtue of insufficient funding to hire additional Tribunal Members or digital systems Potential to rapidly scale up case management and adjudication based upon limited fixed costs and low variable costs. have not been configured to accept and process DIAs Potential of partnerships to demonstrate intra- governmental collaboration and service to the public.
 Potential to contribute to thinking around harmonisation of consumer legislation and adjudication to provide for cross border, on-line purchases.